 In rare cases, you may be able to get a refund on the loan if you can prove that the original lender mis-sold you the loan.
 For example, if they let you take on debt knowing that you didn’t have the funds to make the monthly payments.

-What if I have Multiple Debts?
+What if I have Many Types of Debt?

 If you’re struggling to pay the minimums on multiple debts each month, there are several other options: